MarcinMG-web/Blog-App/README.md

 We may to add a new comment to de user posts.

 If you want to check.
-Download project on yours PC.
-Open the terminal and install packages
+Click the link: https://blog-aplications.herokuapp.com/ wait a few minutes for the server to stand up or you might to download project on yours PC.
+Open the terminal and install packages:

 1. Open project file
 2. npm install